TylerRTDev/CI-MSProject3/README.md

 ---

-## ✨ Features
+## 🌟 Features

+LingoLink is a full-stack language learning tool that helps users add, manage, and track vocabulary across multiple languages.
+It includes the following core features:

-### General
+### ✅ General Features
+- Add a new word with optional pronunciation and category
+- Add multiple translations for each word
+- Edit word entries via modal pop-up
-- Mobile-first layout with responsive design.
+- Delete entries with confirmation handling
-- Form to add, edit, and delete words with multiple translations.
+- Form validation to ensure translations are always present
-- Modal edit form for better UX.
-- Footer with social media links.
+- Responsive UI optimized for mobile and desktop

-### Landing Page
+### 🖼 Landing Page
-- Overview of the tool.
-- Call to action button smoothly scrolls to dashboard.
+- Includes branding, tagline, and call-to-action
+- Gradient hero background and animated transitions
+- Sticky navigation bar with login/register buttons

+### 📋 Word Catalogue
+- Displays all user-added words
+- Each word card shows the base word, pronunciation, and its translations
+- "Edit" button opens modal with prefilled inputs
+- "Delete" button removes the word and updates the UI

-### Not Implemented
+### 🛠 Not Implemented (Planned Features)
-- Authentication & user accounts.
-- Advanced statistics/analytics per language.
+- User authentication (login/register)
+- Challenge mode / gamification
+- Favourites and categories filtering
 - Audio pronunciation.
-- Category filtering and sorting.

 ---